Last updated on November 25th, 2020

 1. Tofu, tempeh, and edamame (the best plant-based protein sources)

 You will always find tofu, tempeh, and edamame on top of the list of plant-based protein-rich foods.
-These are amongst the richest sources of protein for people strictly following a vegan diet.
+These are amongst the richest sources of protein for people strictly following a vegan diet (see).

 Yes, you can thank soy for giving us so many options to have our everyday protein without changing our eating preferences.

-- Half a cup of Edamame beans or the immature soybeans has around 8.5 g of protein.
+- Half a cup of Edamame beans or immature soybeans has around 8.5 g of protein.

 - Half a cup of soybean curds, also known as firm tofu, contains about 10 g of protein.

-- Half cup tempeh contains about 15 g of protein.
+- Half a cup of tempeh contains about 15 g of protein.

 In addition to this, if you have recently left the non-veg diet to support vegan foods, then you might find it difficult at first to avoid meat.
 But to satisfy your craving, you can try.